gkrinker/VibeParse/prd.md

 - **Smart Suggestions**: Recommend related repos or explanations based on previous usage.

 ### 📝 Non-MVP Feature: Reading Mode for Scripts
-- Allow users to view the generated explanation script as formatted Markdown or HTML for reading, not just for video consumption.
+- Allow users to view the generated explanation script as formatted Markdown or HTML for reading.
-- This mode should provide clear scene structure, code highlights, and explanations for users who prefer to read rather than watch a video.
+- This mode should provide clear section structure, code highlights, and explanations for users who prefer to read rather than watch a video.

 ## ⚠️ Additional Risk Mitigation (June 2024)
 - Before production, enforce a hard limit on the number of files and/or total code size (lines/tokens) per request to prevent LLM overload and ensure reliability.